 If your pet should become lost and picked up or taken to a shelter or rescue group, they use a hand-held scanner to read the chip, contact the registration service, and contact you to reunite you with your pet.

 We provide high quality prescription diets to help maintain the health of your pet through all stages of life.
 Our trained staff is available to help you choose the right diet for your pet to keep him or her happy, healthy and active.

 We offer nutrition counseling for dogs and cats in areas of obesity, growth, maintenance, reproduction, as well as prescribing special foods to aid in the control of allergies and specific medical conditions.

 We will provide guidance regarding your pet’s nutritional needs for each life stage, including dietary requirements for growth, weight maintenance and performance.

-We maintain a complete inventory of pharmaceuticals, vitamins, shampoos, flea and tick control products and heartworm preventatives to meet the needs of your pet.
+We maintain an inventory of pharmaceuticals, vitamins, shampoos, flea and tick control products and heartworm preventatives in house and online to meet the needs of your pet.
 We also carry a full line of prescription diets.

 Individualized Flea Control Programs

 Fleas are tiny pests that can do more than just irritate your pet.
 Despite their minuscule size, they can cause large problems for you and your pet.

 From minor skin irritations to much more severe medical problems like anemia due to blood loss from bites, severe skin irritations to allergic reactions, as well as various diseases transmitted by these tiny parasites.
 To keep your pets comfortable and healthy, prevention is key.

 Today, there are a number of alternative methods to keep fleas off your pet and out of your home.
 We will work with you to select the proper products and regimens to keep you, your pet, your family, and your home flea-free.